jeomin12/MyClean-/user_stories/user_story_07_RatingSystem.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : I want to see performance ratings and reviews for each of my cleaners.
+I want to see performance ratings and reviews for each of my cleaners.

 ## Tasks, see chapter 4.